 After the participants introduce themselves and share their intentions for the workshop, I state the primary principles with which I conduct the workshop.
 These are basically the rules of the game that set the tone for how I expect participants to act with each other during the workshop.
 I ask the participants to understand and agree to do their best to follow these principles.
 These principles are designed to support individual and group safety, and to develop behaviors that compassionately and efficiently support prenates and infants to effectively discover who they are from within themselves and to grow.

 These principles grew out of my observations of adults interacting with infants, too often demonstrating little awareness that prenates, infants and babies are consciously mature beings in immature bodies.
 The infant’s body is an immature vehicle to express the maturity of its consciousness.
 That consciousness is every bit as aware as you or I or more.
 And that consciousness remembers his or her experience.
-This lack of understanding and recognition of prenatal and infant awareness is one of the primary trauma overlays that any infant has endure to survive.
+This lack of understanding and recognition of prenatal and infant awareness is one of the primary trauma overlays that any infant has endured to survive.

 All of these principles are designed to support our pre- and neo-natal consciousness within ourselves and with each other.
 If any participant moves into a prenatal, birth or infant state of consciousness, I want that person to behave in ways that support this understanding.
 These principles provide a profound bridge for safe therapeutic exploration and re-patterning.